How to reduce skin diseases

 If a doctor suspects that your rash is due to an allergy, he may suggest that you undergo a patch test or an allergy test to identify which substances you are allergic to.
 Following the test, you may be given a list of trigger substances for you to avoid.
 As prevention is better than cure, by avoiding the triggers you will be safe from allergic contact dermatitis.

 If you are allergic to rubber make sure you do not touch anything made of rubber.
 For example, if you are allergic to rubber slippers, wear slippers made of leather or plastic.
+If you are allergic to certain foods try eliminating food from your meal and reintroduce after some time monitor effect on your skin condition, if rashes reappear than avoid that food.

 If you develop a reaction to cosmetics, perfumes or hair color never use it again, as it can lead to life-threatening reactions.
 Try changing the brand.
 Just because a product works for your friend it may not be so for you.

 If you are coming into contact with the allergen at your workplace (occupational exposure) make sure you wear protective clothing, gloves, and boots to avoid the substance thus getting the contact dermatitis rash.
-Factory workers, salon workers, nurses, attendants, and laborers are particularly at risk.
+Factory workers, salon workers, nurses, attendants, and labourers are particularly at risk.
 Make sure that you are protected.

 Home Remedies to reduce the rash due to contact dermatitis